NickAger/LearningHaskell/notes/fmap.md

+> Functor is a means of lifting functions over structure so that we may transform only the contents, leaving the structure alone.

-fmap lifts functions into a structure
+> fmap lifts functions into a structure

 ```haskell
 let lms = [Just "Ave", Nothing, Just "woohoo"]